 1. Transposition

 A basic technique of indirect translation is shifting of grammar, especially between texts that come from vastly different languages like English and Arabic.
+This could involve changing a verb into a noun, or an adjective into a noun, as Arabic often uses different syntactic structures compared to other languages.

 2. Modulation